alaatm/gh-actions-pulumi/README.md

 1. Set Azure credentials:

-    Execute `az ad sp create-for-rbac --name "<name>" --role contributor --scopes /subscriptions/509ae91c-1e41-451e-84fa-dd82d7696b67 --sdk-auth` to get Azure credentials then go to your repository settings and under secrects section add your Azure secrets, name it `AZURE_CREDENTIALS`.
+    Execute `az ad sp create-for-rbac --name "<name>" --role contributor --scopes /subscriptions/<guid> --sdk-auth` to get Azure credentials.
+Replace `<guid>` with your azure subscription id retrieved earlier.

+    Go to your repository settings and under secrects section add your Azure secrets, name it `AZURE_CREDENTIALS`.
 The value should be something like this:
     ```
     {
         "clientId": "<GUID>",